Milton, Staffordshire

-Milton is an area of Stoke-on-Trent, in the Stoke-on-Trent district, in the ceremonial county of Staffordshire, England.
+Milton is an area of Stoke-on-Trent, in the county of Staffordshire, England.
 It is mainly situated between the A5009 and A53 roads.
-It shares its borders with Light Oaks, Baddeley Green, Sneyd Green, and Abbey Hulton.
+It shares its borders with Light Oaks, Baddeley Green, Sneyd Green and Abbey Hulton.

-Milton is part of the Abbey Green ward.
+Milton is part of the Baddeley Green, Milton and Norton ward of Stoke-on-Trent City Council.

 Bagnall Road Wood, a local nature reserve, is a short distance east of the village.

 History

-The name Milton derived from the Old English terms 'Mill tun' and reflects the many mills that were in operation in the 19th Century.
+The name Milton derived from the Old English terms 'Mill tun' and reflects the many mills that were in operation in the 19th century.

 In 1777, the Caldon Canal running through Milton was built and was important to the village's later development.
 It allowed packing houses for finished pottery to be constructed adjacent to the canal.

 From the late 19th century Milton had a number of industries.
 Prominent among these was Bullers Ltd who established a new factory at Milton in 1920.
-Bullers were manufacturers of electrical porcelain, essential to the pottery industry as a whole.
+Bullers were manufacturers of electrical porcelain.
 There were also aluminium works, the British Aluminium Company, and chemical works, Josiah Hardman Ltd, at Milton.
 The Hardman Institute, which included a reading room, was established in 1895 by Josiah Hardman.